chris-ernst/fabacademy-challenge-2/README.md

 ### Listed future development opportunity for this project

 We wanted to explore how digital data can make physical products.
 It would be interesting to introduce more mediums to play with the Kinect.

 It would be nice to paint the board black so that we wouldn’t make any marks with the sharpie, and also find a good dimension white paper for the spinning wheel.

+For design dialogues, we would love to finalise the artifact.

 ## Replicability